kurator-dev/kurator/docs/content/en/docs/Integrations/argocd.md

 ---
 title: "Integrate ArgoCD with Kurator"
-linkTitle: "Integrate ArgoCD with Kurator"
 description: >
-    Integrate ArgoCD with Kurator?
+    This task shows how to integrate ArgoCD with Kurator.
 ---

 ### What is ArgoCD